 What Is a Certificate of Title?

 A certificate of title or otherwise known as a title deed is a legal document that states who the owner of a particular property is.
 The certificate records ownership and can be used to prove ownership when necessary.
 When someone purchases a property, the certificate of title is transferred to the new owner.
-Every property in Australia has a copy of certificate of title that needs to be dealt with when the property is sold to someone new.
+Every property in Australia has a copy of the certificate of title that needs to be dealt with when the property is sold to someone new.

 What Does the Certificate of Title Show?